 - Let the mixture simmer for about an hour, or until it becomes syrupy and reduces by half.
 Don’t turn up the heat if you can avoid it, low heat is key to making the perfect glaze without burning the sugar.
-However, if you are finding that your glaze just won’t reduce, even with extra time, perhaps your simmer is just slightly too low.
-Turn it up so that the liquid is just below a boil and stir often until you wind up with the correct consistency.
+Be sure not to let the glaze boil up.

 For the Burgers:

 - Divide the ground sirloin into 6 equal-sized portions.
-They should be about the size of a tennis ball.
+They should be about the size of tennis balls.

 - Very gently, round out each ball and then flatten each ball to create your patty.
-You want to make sure to do this all very gently, and you don’t want to overhandle the meat.
-There’s no need to add egg or any other ingredient to the meat.
+You want to make sure to do this all very gently, and you don’t want to over-handle the meat.

 - Cover a baking pan with aluminum foil and line out your bacon on top.
 The bacon can be very close together, but you don’t want it to overlap.
 You may need to use two pans.

-- Place the pan or pans in the cold oven and then heat to 400 degrees F.
+- Place the pan or pans in the cold oven and then heat to 400° F.

 - After 17 minutes, check your bacon.
 If it’s completely crispy, take it out.
 If not, check every 3 minutes until it is done.
 Transfer the bacon to a paper towel lined plate to absorb excess grease.

-- Heat the grill to high heat and let it warm up.
+- Preheat the grill to high heat.
 When it’s ready, place the burgers on the hottest part of the grill.

 - After 5 minutes or so, you should notice the juices as they begin to fill the divots in the top of your burger.
 This means that the meat is cooking in the middle, and they should be ready to be flipped.

 - If you’re not sure your burgers are done, check with an instant read thermometer.
-The USDA recommends at least 160 degrees for ground meat.
+The USDA recommends at least 160°F for ground meat.
 All grills are different, so if you’re not sure, it’s better to check.

 - Let the burgers sit as you toast the buns.
-Then, add a little extra glaze to the bottom of each bun, then the burger, then all of the fixings you like!
+Then, add a little extra glaze to the bottom of each bun, then add the burger and all of the fixings you like!
 Serve immediately.